Beany and Cecil: Influence

+In Marvel Comics, there is a spacefaring Imperial Guard unit, with a member code named Warstar, who consists of two separate aliens named "B'nee" and "C'cil".

+The puppet origins and the form of Cecil inspired the famous science fiction author Larry Niven to invent an extraterrestrial race called Pierson's Puppeteer as part of his Known Space series of novels and short stories (as originally stated in the story "The Soft Weapon".

+Beany and Cecil was also an inspiration for Joel Hodgson to create the show Mystery Science Theater 3000.

-Home video
+Home media

 The entire series was released on VHS and Betamax as thirteen volumes (each containing two episodes) by RCA/Columbia Pictures Home Video in 1984, with the final releases issued by their "Magic Window" children's subsidiary imprint.

 Image Entertainment released "Bob Clampett's Beany and Cecil the Special Edition" DVD in 2000, with 12 cartoon shorts and various show bumpers remastered from their original 35mm camera negatives.
 Bonus features included four complete episodes of Time for Beany, audio tracks of original story sessions, backstage footage, lost animated works from Bob Clampett's studio, and a still gallery.
 After a considerable delay, Volume 2 was released by Hen's Tooth Entertainment during 2009, containing 11 cartoon shorts, plus two more Time for Beany episodes, archival audio interviews with Bob Clampett, video interviews with celebrity fans of the series as well as animator Bill Melendez, original bumpers from Matty's Funday Funnies and other special features.
 To date, the entire cartoon collection has not been released on DVD or Blu-ray disc, nor has it been made available for digital download.